-See "Securities Borrowing and Other" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing, repurchase and repurchase/reverse repurchase programs.
+See "Securities Borrowing and Other" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing and repurchase/reverse repurchase programs.
 In addition to its security agreements with third parties, certain RGA's subsidiaries have entered into intercompany securities lending agreements to more efficiently source securities for lending to third parties and to provide for more efficient regulatory capital management.

-RGA Reinsurance is a member of the FHLB and holds \$35.4 million of FHLB common stock, which is included in other invested assets on the Company's consolidated balance sheets.
+RGA Reinsurance is a member of the FHLB and holds \$34.9 million of FHLB common stock, which is included in other invested assets on the Company's consolidated balance sheets.
 Membership provides RGA Reinsurance access to borrowing arrangements with the FHLB ("advances") and funding agreements, discussed below.
-RGA Reinsurance did not have advances at December 31, 2014 and 2013.
-RGA Reinsurance's average outstanding balance of advances was \$46.5 million and \$24.2 million in 2014 and 2013, respectively.
+RGA Reinsurance did not have advances at December 31, 2015 and 2014.
+RGA Reinsurance's average outstanding balance of advances was \$14.9 million and \$46.5 million in 2015 and 2014, respectively.
 Interest on advances is reflected in interest expense on the Company's consolidated statements of income.

 In addition, RGA Reinsurance has also entered into funding agreements with the FHLB under guaranteed investment contracts whereby RGA Reinsurance has issued the funding agreements in exchange for cash and for which the FHLB has been granted a blanket lien on RGA Reinsurance's commercial and residential mortgage-backed securities and commercial mortgage loans used to collateralize RGA Reinsurance's obligations under the funding agreements.
 RGA Reinsurance maintains control over these pledged assets, and may use, commingle, encumber or dispose of any portion of the collateral as long as there is no event of default and the remaining qualified collateral is sufficient to satisfy the collateral maintenance level.
-The funding agreements and the related security agreements represented by this blanket lien provide that upon any event of default by RGA Reinsurance, the FHLB's recovery is limited to the amount of RGA Reinsurance's liability under the outstanding funding agreements.
-The amount of the RGA Reinsurance's liability for the funding agreements with the FHLB under guaranteed investment contracts was \$636.1 million and \$597.1 million at December 31, 2014 and 2013, respectively, which is included in interest sensitive contract liabilities on the Company's consolidated balance sheets.
+The funding agreements and the related security agreements represented by this blanket lien provide that upon any event of default by RGA Reinsurance's liability for the funding agreements with the FHLB under guaranteed investment contracts was \$622.1 million and \$636.1 million at December 31, 2015 and 2014, respectively, which is included in interest sensitive contract liabilities on the Company's consolidated balance sheets.
 The advances on these agreements are collateralized primarily by commercial and residential mortgage-backed securities and commercial mortgage loans.
 The amount of collateral exceeds the liability and is dependent on the type of assets collateralizing the guaranteed investment contracts.